PonomarevDA/libparams/README.md

 +--------------+ +--------------+ +--------------+
 ```

-This library is suitable for Cyphal and DroneCAN applications.
+The library is suitable for Cyphal, DroneCAN and other applications where persistent storage is required.

 ## 1. High level interface.
 Parameters